ZacharyBork/NectarGAN/docs/api/models/patchgan.md

 #### NectarGAN includes a modular, configurable PatchGAN-style discriminator model.

 ## What is a PatchGAN?
-**A PatchGAN is essentially just a convolutional neural network.** Where a traditional GAN disciminator reduces input to a single scaler value (real or fake), a PatchGAN instead convolves the input to an array of values, each of which represents whether the corresponding patch (a 70x70 pixel square by default) in the image is real or fake.
+**A PatchGAN is essentially just a convolutional neural network.** Where a traditional GAN disciminator reduces input to a single scalar value (real or fake), a PatchGAN instead convolves the input to an array of values, each of which represents whether the corresponding patch (a 70x70 pixel square by default) in the image is real or fake.

 **I strongly encourage you to read this [article](https://sahiltinky94.medium.com/understanding-patchgan-9f3c8380c207).** The author provides a fantastic visual walkthrough of the inner workings of the architecture.
 ## PatchGAN Model